 Corn Mazes in Connecticut with Fun Activities for Kids and Families

 The perfect balance of fun and challenge for kids, corn mazes are a fall tradition for many Connecticut families.
 No matter what part of the state you live in, you likely have the opportunity for a corn-mazing adventure.
-These farms feature not just mazes, but extra activities like hay rides and animal petting areas.
+These farms feature not just mazes, but extra activities like hayrides and animal petting areas.
 So, put your sneakers and thinking caps on, and get out there!
-For more autumnal outings, see our post on Things to Do This Fall in Connecticut, including papple picking spots, fall festivals and fairs, and pumpkin patches.

 Castle Hill Farm—Newtown

-Get ready to explore a seven-acre corn maze.
-Don’t worry, there’s a way out for those who get lost or just want a quicker escape.
-While here, check out the pumpkin patch, hop on a weekend hay ride, and learn about the cows that call this farm home.
-Cash or checks only.
+Get ready to explore a 7-acre corn maze!
+(Don’t worry, there’s a way out for those who get lost or just want a quick escape.)
+While there, check out the pumpkin patch, hop on a weekend hayride, and learn about the cows that call this farm home.

-The oldest running corn maze in Fairfield County opens September 14 this year and runs every weekend until Halloween.
-The corn field is 4.5 acres and the path in Plasko's maze twists and turns for about about 1.5 miles, so be prepared for an active day.
+The oldest running corn maze in Fairfield County and runs every weekend until Halloween.
+The cornfield is 4.5 acres and the path in Plasko's maze twists and turns for about 1.5 miles, so be prepared for an active day.
 This maze is dense, and in case you get lost, "corn cops" will help guide you out; escape hatches are also available for any tykes freaking out about being children of the corn, or those in need of a bathroom break.
-Plasko's also offers ice cream, pumpkins, cider donuts, mums, tractor rides, farm animals, a country store, and farm market.
+Plasko's also offers ice cream, pumpkins, cider donuts, mums, tractor rides, farm animals, a country store, and a farm market.

 Apples?
 Check.
 Fresh apple cider?
 Check?
 A labyrinth of corn stalks?
 Of course, you’ll find that here as well.
 Spend a day in this picturesque part of the state, indulge in pumpkin cream cheese muffins and fresh apple pie, and admire a vintage Lionel model train display.

-Lose and find yourself in an intricate five-acre labyrinth of corn, admire autumn’s glory while relaxing on a hayride, pick your own apples and pumpkins, indulge in sweet treats, let little ones feed the goats, or run free on the Hayloft Playscape.
+Negotiate an intricate 5-acre labyrinth of corn, admire autumn’s glory while relaxing on a hayride, pick your own apples and pumpkins, indulge in sweet treats, let little ones feed the goats, or run free on the Hayloft Playscape.
 The sprawling vistas are beautiful, so head to the farm prepared to spend a few hours.

 This year's maze is cheese themed.
 Photo courtesy of Fort Hill Farms